aptuitiv/cacao/README.md

 Some modules may contain a `Gruntfile.js` containing specific build tasks.

 These can be imported into your project's Gruntfile.
-They make use of two global variables as shown below.
+They make use of global variables as shown below.

     module.exports = function(grunt) {

         grunt.initConfig({
             // Global build settings
             global: {
-                // Project source files
-                src: 'site',
                 // Build destination
                 dest: 'dist'
             }